William T. Sexton: Biography

-William Thaddeus Sexton was born on September 3, 1901 to James William Sexton and his wife Fannie (Davis) Sexton.
+William Thaddeus Sexton was born on September 3, 1901, to James William Sexton and his wife Fannie (Davis) Sexton.

-From 1918 until 1919 Sexton attended University of Kansas.
-From July 1, 1920 until June 12, 1924 Sexton was a cadet at the U.S. Military Academy at West Point and subsequently promoted to second lieutenant of field artillery.
-His ensuing military education involved Field Artillery School, which he graduated in 1930 with a promotion to first lieutenant of field artillery on October 20, 1929 and Signal School in 1934.
+From 1918 until 1919, Sexton attended the University of Kansas.
+From July 1, 1920, until June 12, 1924, Sexton was a cadet at the U.S. Military Academy at West Point and subsequently promoted to second lieutenant of field artillery.
+His ensuing military education involved Field Artillery School, which he graduated from in 1930 with a promotion to first lieutenant of field artillery on October 20, 1929 and Signal School in 1934.

-In 1939 Sexton, who had reached the rank of captain in the meantime, published Soldiers in the sun: An adventure in imperialism.
+From 1936 to 1939, he taught history at West Point.
+In 1939, Sexton, who had reached the rank of captain in the meantime, published Soldiers in the sun: An adventure in imperialism.
 The book provides a military history of operations in the Philippines form 1898 to 1902, discussing the Philippine Insurrection based on published official documents, supported by maps and illustrations.

-In 1940 Sexton attended Command and General Staff School and was made Assistant Secretary in the Office of the Chief of Staff.
-Later in the war Sexton became Secretary in the Office of the Chief of Staff from 1943 until 1944.
+In 1940, Sexton attended Command and General Staff School and was made Assistant Secretary in the Office of the Chief of Staff.
+Later in the war, Sexton became Secretary in the Office of the Chief of Staff from 1943 until 1944.
+He then became commanding general of the 3rd Infantry Division Artillery, earning four Bronze Star Medals in Europe.

-On September 17, 1945 Sexton who was Brigadier General and commanding general of the 3rd Infantry Division at the time, signed the Wanfried Agreement in his capacity as representative of the American High Command.
+On September 17, 1945, Sexton who was Brigadier General and acting commanding general of the 3rd Infantry Division at the time, signed the Wanfried Agreement in his capacity as representative of the American High Command.
 The treaty enforced boundary changes between the U.S. and Soviet zone of occupation in Germany.

-After World War II Sexton married his wife Mary Forester Lewis in 1950.
+After World War II, Sexton served as a military attaché in Iran.
+He married Mary Forester Lewis in 1950.

+In 1951, Sexton attended Parachute School and then became commanding general of the 82nd Airborne Division Artillery at Fort Bragg.
+After serving as chief of staff of the Sixth Army at the Presidio of San Francisco, he became the first chief of the Military Assistance Advisory Group, Pakistan in 1954.

-In 1951 Sexton attended Parachute School, followed by his final promotion to major general in 1955.
+This was followed by his final promotion to major general in 1955.
+Sexton served as commanding general of the 5th Infantry Division in West Germany from July 1955 to February 1956.
+After serving as Deputy Inspector General of the U.S. Army, he retired from active duty on August 31, 1956.

+After his first wife's death in 1980, Sexton married Mary Weber Willey on October 15, 1982.

 He died in San Antonio on June 22, 1983, and was buried at Arlington National Cemetery.